MEDLINE Indexing Online Training Course

-Category C - Neoplasms
+Category C - Diseases

 The terms "tumor" and "cancer" are often used interchangeably in medical literature and both are synonyms for "neoplasm" or "neoplastic" disease.
 No distinction is made at present between malignant or benign neoplasms.

 MeSH vocabulary distinguishes between the site of the neoplasm (such as LUNG NEOPLASMS, BRAIN NEOPLASM, etc) and its histological type (such as ADENOCARCINOMA, SARCOMA, etc.)